I received an article from The Armenian Reporter written by Betty Panossian-Ter Sarkissian explaining the story of St. Sarkis.

-In the meantime, Armand was kind enough to send his mother’s St. Sarkis Halva recipe and photo of the final product to share with all of us.
+In the meantime, I also received Zarmine (Zee) Sahakian’s St. Sarkis Halva recipe and photo of the final product to share with you.

 |Mrs. Sahakian’s St. Sarkis Halva|